 - Support our members in times of need through the AGMA Relief Fund.

-- Support and partner with organizations that help our members, like The Actors Fund, a non-profit human services organization that assists everyone in the performing arts through counseling, grants, scholarships, and more.
+- Support and partner with organizations that help our members, like the Entertainment Community Fund (previously The Actors Fund), a non-profit human services organization that assists everyone in the performing arts through counseling, grants, scholarships, and more.

-- Access the many benefits of Union Plus, including discounts on a variety of goods and services and programs such as the Free College Benefit for union members and their families.
+- Access the many benefits of Union Plus, including discounts on a variety of goods and services for union members and their families.

 - Collaborate with our sister unions through the Department for Professional Employees, AFL-CIO, and the Coalition of Broadway Unions and Guilds.